ewanc26/linkat-directory/README.md

     ```bash
     npm run dev
     ```
-    The application will be accessible at `http://localhost:5173`.
+    The application will typically be accessible at `http://localhost:5173`.
+For prerendering, the `origin` defaults to `http://localhost:5713` unless the `PUBLIC_ORIGIN` environment variable is set.

 ## Usage